Frequently Asked Questions about READI

 Many projects aligned along similar themes.
 Those programs/projects were often grouped together, and an overarching program was created to allow for a more comprehensive regional reach.
 An example would be the recapitalization of Ready Communities to assist the many wonderful quality of life projects submitted through the portal.
 Proposals were reviewed and/or selected by their working groups to serve as examples or a sampling of what things the Uplands could do should it receive funding.

-Who will manage READI funding opportunities on behalf of the Indiana Uplands?
+Who is managing READI on behalf of the Indiana Uplands?

-ROI will serve as the administrative entity responsible for the implementation of the region’s strategic plan and successful deployment of funding made available through READI.
-A process for moving forward will be managed by the Indiana Uplands READI steering committee.
+ROI is serving as the administrative entity responsible for the implementation of the region’s strategic plan and successful deployment of funding made available through READI.
+The process is being managed by the Indiana Uplands READI steering committee.

 How can I stay involved?